The Diogenes Institute is dedicated to data-driven policy analysis and planning.

-- The prevailing approach to reducing oil imports is to focus on reducing the consumption of fuel by automobiles and trucks.
-While these are the largest consumers of petroleum, it is possible to reduce imports by addressing other uses and by displacing petroleum powered transportation with electrically powered transportation.
+- The prevailing approach to increasing oil exports is to focus on increased production.
+However, reducing the consumption of fuel by automobiles and trucks is also an option as these are the largest consumers of petroleum.
+This can be done by displacing petroleum powered transportation with electrically powered transportation.

 - Replace short-haul air and medium distance road transportation with multi-grade, electrified rail service to state capitals and universities as well as major cities.